Sector: Construction

 WPH bought large London houses in good residential neighbourhoods that were now too big for one family and converted them into bed-sits and small flats.
 Gertrude undertook her first project from them in 1923, converting 62 Ladbroke Grove into eight flats.
 The following year she was officially appointed as the organisation’s architect.
 Gertrude was clearly kept very busy.
 Between 1925 and 1935, the number of houses managed by the WPH increased from 15 to 55 and the number of flats grew from 109 to 522.
 One project was the conversion of 65 Harrington Gardens and it was here that Gertrude rented rooms and lived until her retirement.

 The organisation and its mainly-female team attracted a lot of attention.
 ‘It is frequently said that women cannot manage intricate financial business’, said one newspaper in 1931.
 ‘One housing corporation has set up a unique record which shatters this illusion.’
-By then as well as Etheldred and Gertrude, the organisation had Ethel Watts as its accountant and nine women on the committee management.
+By then as well as Etheldred and Gertrude, the organisation had Ethel Watts as its accountant and nine women on the management committee.
 High-profile names who sat on the committee at various times included Lady Shelley Rolls, Lady Rhondda, Constance Peel and Ray Strachey and among the shareholders was Nancy Astor.

 The 1930s